randyrossi/carousel/README.md

 ## How it works

 The program reads a carousel.cfg file which defines a few config parameters and the master list of emulators and cards.
-Each emulator defined a command line pattern which is used to launch the emulator.
+Each emulator defines a command line pattern which is used to launch the emulator.
 Each card must specify the emulator name, an image file (.bmp) and the name of the rom that will replace the %s in the emulator's command line pattern.
 Once a card is selected, the